owenvoke/shlink-cli/README.md

 ```

 ---

-This project is build on top of [laravel-zero](https://github.com/laravel-zero/laravel-zero).
+This project is build on top of [Laravel Zero](https://github.com/laravel-zero/laravel-zero).